Skip to main content

 Maximum quantities

 4.2.9.1.
-(1) Except as provided in Sentences (2) and (3), where flammable liquids and combustible liquids are stored in a room required in this Part, the storage densities averaged over the total room area and the total quantities of such liquids shall conform to Table 4.2.9.A.
+(1) Except as provided in Sentences (2) and (3), where flammable liquids and combustible liquids are stored in a room required in this Part, the storage densities averaged over the total room area and the total quantities of such liquids shall conform to Table 4.2.9.1.

 (3) The maximum quantities of Class I liquids in an unprotected storage room with a fire separation having a fire-resistance rating of not less than 2 h shall

-(a) not exceed those specified for unprotected storage in Table 4.2.7.A., and
+(a) not exceed those specified for unprotected storage in Table 4.2.7.5.A., and

-(b) comply with Sentences 4.2.7.5.(3) and (4).
+(b) comply with Sentences 4.2.7.5.(4) and (5).

-Table 4.2.9.A.
+Table 4.2.9.1.

-Rooms for Container Storage and Dispensing Forming Part of Article 4.2.9.1.
+Rooms for Container Storage and Dispensing

 Maximum Quantity, LMinimum Fire Separation Around Room, hMaximum Density, L/m2